Python SDK (BETA)

-Official Python SDK for LogFlux with encrypted logging, resilient architecture, and native Python integration
+Official Python SDK for LogFlux agent communication with native Python integration

-The LogFlux Python SDK provides a secure, high-performance way to send encrypted logs to LogFlux from your Python applications, with native Python features like async support and logging library integration.
+The LogFlux Python SDK provides a lightweight way to send logs to the LogFlux agent from your Python applications, with native Python features like async support and logging library integration.

 Installation